jarviscanada/jarvis_data_eng_NaimSyed/sql/README.md

 # Introduction
-This is a project to demonstrate basic knowledge of CRUD operations using SQL.
+This is a project to demonstrate basic knowledge of CRUD operations using SQL such as table creation, joins, aggregation, etc. Implementation consisted of 30 query exercises from pgexercises which provided a platform to write and test queries for validation.
+The readme includes links and solutions for the exercises in this project.

 # SQL Queries